Patiopatio/transport-management-system/README.md

 # 🚚 Transport Management System

-A simple tour planning frontend application built with Vue 3 and shadcn-vue.
-It allows logistics teams to manage drivers and plan tours by assigning drivers based on location.
+A simple Vue 3 + TypeScript + shadcn-vue application for managing transport tours and drivers.
+The application allows logistics managers to plan and manage transportation by assigning drivers to shipments based on their location.

 ## ✨ Features

-- Driver list and add driver modal
+- Driver list with create/edit/delete functionality
 - Tour list with create/edit/delete functionality
 - Location-based driver assignment logic
 - Filtering and responsive UI
-- Form validation using VeeValidate
 - State managed with Pinia (mocked data)
-- Unit + E2E test-ready setup

 ## 🛠️ Tech Stack